EN10/PiMon/README.md

 firmware compiled for wrong kernel?
 Which Kernel:   `uname -a` 4.14?
 Which Firmware: `find -name brcmfmac.ko`

+reboot seems to reset wlan0mon to mon0
+Scan: `sudo iwlist wlan0 scan | grep ESSID`